DSML Environments

 Finish

-Once you've selected the required packages, click the Add button to complete installation
+Once you've selected the required packages, click Add to complete the installation